 But, if you’re going to practice flooding, it’s important to stick with it.
 If you remove yourself from the situation in the midst of high anxiety it could backfire by reinforcing the idea that you can’t do it.
 With flooding, either commit to doing it and seeing it through, or don’t do it at all.

 The above suggestions are only a small sample of methods for social anxiety.
 To be sure, conquering your fears will take some motivation and effort.
-I hope this mini social anxiety series has been helpful for you — and remember, you can do this.
+I hope this series has been a helpful intro for you — and remember, it is possible to overcome this.